openebs/website/docs/versioned_docs/version-3.0.0/introduction/overview.md

 ## Why do users prefer OpenEBS?

-The <a href="https://github.com/openebs/openebs/blob/master/ADOPTERS.md" target="_blank">OpenEBS Adoption stories</a>, mention the top reasons driving users towards OpenEBS as:
+The [OpenEBS Adoption stories](https://github.com/openebs/openebs/blob/master/ADOPTERS.md), mention the top reasons driving users towards OpenEBS as:

 - OpenEBS can be used across all Kubernetes distributions - On-premise and Cloud.
 - OpenEBS with Kubernetes increases Developer and Platform SRE Productivity.